Welcome to today's edition of the Rush 24-7 podcast.

 That's the biggest threat.

-The absolute big it's nonsense.
+The absolute big, it's nonsense.

 That's absolute nonsense.

-It's uh if its recommendations are accepted, and the authors acknowledge it could take decades for this to happen, it could finally force countries to face up to the fact that their public finance and growth figures conceal the vast damage their economies do to the environment.
+If its recommendations are accepted, and the authors acknowledge it could take decades for this to happen, it could finally force countries to face up to the fact that their public finance and growth figures conceal the vast damage their economies do to the environment.

-The vast damage their economies do to the environment.
+the vast damage their economies do to the environment.

-I used, I heard I've I've heard Phil Donahue say this in describing the Republicans at the end of the Cold War.
+Have you heard it said, I used, I heard, I've heard Phil Donahue say this in describing the Republicans at the end of the Cold War.

-The theory is that when the Soviet Union went south, and we defeated him in the Cold War, that that took away the enemy.
+So the Republican Party, according to this is Phil's theory, and a lot of liberals, the theory is that when the Soviet Union went south and we defeated them in the Cold War, that that took away the enemy, that you always have to have an enemy to keep people in fear.

-And the Republicans had to come up with an enemy, so I forget who it was, Bill Clinton, I don't know who it was that they came up with, but there always was somebody, the Republican Well, govern oh, yeah, government.
+I don't know who it was that they came up with, but there always was somebody, the Republican, well, government.

 Government became the enemy.